-This section lists visual elements available in the WPF Theme Designer.
-The topics are categorized into groups that contain descriptions of elements belonging to a particular section of the application:
+This topic lists the WPF Theme Designer's visual elements.
+The topics are categorized into groups that contain elements' descriptions and belong to a particular section of the application:

-The Navigation Window allows you to locate (using built-in search) and select a control to preview.
-The following image displays the search results for the 'menu' query in preview mode.
+The Navigation Window allows you to find and select a control to preview.
+The following image displays the search results for the 'menu' query:

 The Palette Window displays the current theme's color palette.
 In this window, you can edit, add, and remove palette colors.
-Note that the Palette view is available only for the Color Themes.
-After the Palette Window, the advanced Color Editor Tool is displayed.
-You can use the Inline Color Picker tool for a quick color change.
+The Palette view is available only for the Color Themes.
+You can use the Inline Color Picker tool for a quick color changing.
 Refer to the Palette Window topic for more information.

-The Solution Window displays solution files of an opened theme.
-This window allows you to navigate and open them in the Theme Designer Code View, or in the Windows File Explorer.
+The Solution Window displays opened theme's solution files.
+This window allows you to navigate and open them in the Code View or in the Windows File Explorer.

-The Individual Colors Window displays individual colors for all the UI elements of all the controls.
+The Individual Colors Window displays an UI element's individual colors.
 In this view, you can edit individual colors of each element and change color bindings.

-Select the ribbon's Views tab and click the required view's icon to control the visibility of each window.
+Select the ribbon's Views tab and click the view's icon to control each window's visibility.
 Click the Reset Layout button to restore the Theme Designer's default layout.
 Refer to the Ribbon Commands topic for more information.